Sylvain59650/lodash-object/docs/Array.md

 # sortedUniqBy

-    Array#sortedUniqBy([iteratee])
+    Array#sortedUniqBy(Function iteratee)

-This method is like Array#uniqBy except that it's designed and optimized for sorted arrays.
+This method is like [Array#uniqBy](#uniqby) except that it's designed and optimized for sorted arrays.

 Arguments

-    [iteratee] (Function): The iteratee invoked per element.
+    iteratee: The iteratee invoked per element.

 Returns